GoogleCloudPlatform/nginx-docker/1/README.md

   --type LoadBalancer --port 443 --protocol TCP
 ```

+For information about how to retain your data across restarts, see [Use a persistent data volume](#use-a-persistent-data-volume-kubernetes).

+For information about how to configure your web server, see [Web server configuration](#configuration-kubernetes).

 ### <a name="use-a-persistent-data-volume-kubernetes"></a>Use a persistent data volume

-Web servers process and generate content.
-Using a persistent volume provides a way for the web server to retain the web content in the event of a container reboot or crash.
+To preserve your web server data when the container restarts, put
+the web content directory on a persistent volume.

+By default, `/usr/share/nginx/html` directory on the container houses all the web content files.

 Copy the following content to `pod.yaml` file, and run `kubectl create -f pod.yaml`.
 ```yaml